TheAdeo/HDT-testing/README.md

 The filament diameter must be measured with a caliper and set correctly in the slicer.

 ### • Test A - 1.8MPa (similar to HDT/A)
-The test bridge shall be loaded with 4 standard ISO 4032 or DIN 934 steel nuts (17.3g each), making sure they are stacked on top of each other securely and located in the middle of the bridge (marked with a line on the underside).
+The test bridge shall be loaded with 4 standard ISO 4032 or DIN 934 M12 steel nuts (17.3g each), making sure they are stacked on top of each other securely and located in the middle of the bridge (marked with a line on the underside).

 ### • Test B - 0.45MPa (similar to HDT/B)
-The test bridge shall be loaded with 1 standard ISO 4032 or DIN 934 steel nuts (17.3g), making sure it is located in the middle of the bridge (marked with a line on the underside).
+The test bridge shall be loaded with 1 standard ISO 4032 or DIN 934 M12 steel nuts (17.3g), making sure it is located in the middle of the bridge (marked with a line on the underside).

 ### • Pillar Positioning
 The test pillar shall be positioned under the middle of the bridge, such as the thin part at the top runs perpendicular to the span of the test bridge.

+Note: the test pillar shall be scaled before printing to make sure it's 1mm lower than the lowest point of the loaded bridge

 <picture>
   <img alt="Test setup image" src="/HDT_Setup.png">